 In honour of Thanksgiving I’ve adorned the Garden Therapy front door with this fall harvest wreath made with ornamental gourds.
-This easy project can be made in just a few steps which is great because there is turkey and cranberry sauce and pumpkin soup and so much more to get to.
+As you’ve probably noticed by now, I just love wreaths and firmly believe they are not just for Christmas.
+This gourd wreath is great for fall, especially Thanksgiving, plus this easy project can be made in just a few steps which is great because there is turkey and cranberry sauce and pumpkin soup and so much more to get to.

 - grapevine wreath (this tutorial shows you how to make a grapevine wreath)

 - real or faux greenery for the background